Altlock/RubyFu/module-0x6-or-forensic-kung-fu/network-traffic-analysis.md

 ### Capturing and building PCAP file

-Sometime we don't have the time or option to install external libraries on our environment.
-Let's work capture all packets on all interfaces then see how to build a [**pcap**](https://wiki.wireshark.org/Development/LibpcapFileFormat) file to write in it.
+Sometimes we don't have the time or option to install external libraries on our environment.
+Let's capture all packets on all interfaces then see how to build a [**pcap**](https://wiki.wireshark.org/Development/LibpcapFileFormat) file to write in it.

 ```ruby
 #!/usr/bin/env ruby